milanaryal/milanaryal.github.io/src/_posts/2023-09-29-how-to-sort-your-macos-apps-in-launchpad-to-its-default.md

 ### Steps to factory sort the apps in macOS Launchpad

 - First, open the Terminal app on your macOS.
-Go to Applications > Utilities > Terminal ( Or, Search for "Terminal" with Spotlight search)
+Go to Applications > Utilities > Terminal (Or, Search for "Terminal" with Spotlight search)
-- In the Terminal, type this command:
+- In the Terminal, type (or, copy & paste) this command:

 ```zsh
 defaults write com.apple.dock ResetLaunchPad -bool true; killall Dock